Tomb360/Active-Directory-Homelab/README.md

 <img src="https://cdn.discordapp.com/attachments/1480782649818615900/1482251124340691067/image.png?ex=69b6456e&is=69b4f3ee&hm=c731c8cf5f897be60182d021bef34e0965011f14d5c981bf4979e728d13f52d0&" height="80%" width="80%"/>

 Licenses must then be removed so the company isnt paying for any inactive users, this is done by simply clearing the checkboxes.
-If there is any relevent data in the users mail needed for operations to continue, it can be turned into a shared mailbox for the relevent users to have access to.
+If there is any relevant data in the users mail needed for operations to continue, it can be turned into a shared mailbox for the relevent users to have access to.
 This could be requested by a manager if required.

 <img src="https://cdn.discordapp.com/attachments/1480782649818615900/1482251202644148264/image.png?ex=69b64581&is=69b4f401&hm=f637e943cb619afa7c82468cde1ecdf40748ba687ad637e380d98344cbfb09e6&" height="80%" width="80%"/>